SwissDataScienceCenter/renku/docs/user/firststeps.rst

     # Adding data to dataset  [                                    ]  1/1  https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo/resource/d17a0a74-
     # Adding data to dataset  [                                    ]  1/1

 Let's take the time to see what happened there.
-First, we go to the ``work`` directory as this is a common convention found with JupyterLab.
-The ``work`` directory contains a clone of your project repository, with ``git`` already configured.
+Opening the terminal puts you inside the project directory with ``git`` already configured.

-Next we create a dataset named ``zhbikes`` using the `Renku CLI <http://renku-python.readthedocs.io/>`__ and lastly we add a file to the ``zhbikes`` data set.
+Next we created a dataset named ``zhbikes`` using the  `Renku CLI <http ://renku-python.readthedocs.io/>`__ and lastly we added a file to the ``zhbikes`` data set.
 Here, we can see the preferred method of referencing a file to be added which is to use a permanent URL.
 By doing so, we create a reference to the source of the file in the metadata of the project.

-The data file we added is about bike traffic in the City of Zürich, and its description can be found `here <https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo>`_.
+The data file we added is about bike traffic in the City of Zürich, and its description can be found `here <https://data.stadt- zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo>`_.
 As the file name suggests, this file covers the year of 2017.

-We can see that the two ``renku`` commands manipulate the git repository:
+We can see that the two ``renku`` commands make use of the underlying git
+repository:

 .. code-block:: console